Hudson Yards, Manhattan: Hudson Yards development

-Other development projects
+Nearby development projects

 50 and 55 Hudson Yards

 50 and 55 Hudson Yards are located just north of the West Side Yard on the block bounded by 33rd Street to the south, 10th Avenue to the east, 34th Street to the north, and 11th Avenue to the west.
 50 Hudson Yards and 55 Hudson Yards are respectively located on the east and west side of the block.
 Work on the foundation of the 985 ft 50 Hudson Yards began in May 2018.
 The 780 ft 55 Hudson Yards started construction on January 22, 2015, and topped out in August 2017.

 Manhattan West

-Brookfield, a Canadian asset manager, developed the second-largest project in Hudson Yards.
-Dubbed "Manhattan West" the complex includes six buildings, two of which are pre-existing structures undergoing substantial renovations.
+Brookfield, a Canadian asset manager, developed a project that in size is second largest after Hudson Yards.
+Dubbed "Manhattan West", the complex is a stone's throw away, east of Hudson Yards and includes six buildings, two of which are pre-existing structures undergoing substantial renovations.
 These buildings include three office buildings, two residential buildings, and one hotel.
 The two principal office buildings and a public green space, open year-round, were built on a platform over covered tracks that lead from the West Side Yard to Penn Station.
 To facilitate construction Brookfield announced in 2014 that it would use prefabricated parts to build the platform.
 Despite its considerable scale, Manhattan West has been referred to as "somewhat eclipsed" and "overshadowed" by the larger Hudson Yards.

 The project was mostly completed by 2021, and Brookfield held its grand opening on September 28, 2021.
 The second of the two office buildings, Two Manhattan West, topped out in 2022.
 Two Manhattan West is scheduled for completion in 2023.

 The Spiral

 In early 2014, real estate firm Massey Knakal announced a conceptual supertall with a 1,220,000 ft2 capacity and 108 stories that would soar over 1,800 feet on the north side of 34th Street between Hudson Boulevard and Tenth Avenue in order to show the potential of a site that it intended to sell.
 Dubbed Hudson Spire and designed by MJM+A architects, it would be the tallest tower in the Western Hemisphere if completed.
 The site was later purchased by Tishman Speyer on April 30, 2014, along with two adjacent properties for a total space of 2,850,000 ft2.

 The plans for The Spire were later replaced with plans designed by Bjarke Ingels Group, dubbed The Spiral.
 The building started construction in June 2018, and topped-out in January 2021.
-As of June 2022, work on the façade was nearing completion.
-Tishman has secured pharmaceutical company Pfizer as an anchor tenant.
+On October 24, 2023, Bjarke Ingles Group announced the completion of the 66 story tower.

+As of October 2023, the tower was 75% leased, with Pfizer, NewYork-Presbyterian Hospital, HSBC, and Baker Tilly as anchor tenants.